WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Networking/index.md

 # Performing Requests

-Once the network is connected, you can generally use the built-in .NET network methods as usual, however `HttpServer` is not availble in this beta.
+Once the network is connected, you can generally use the built-in .NET network methods as usual, however `HttpServer` is not available in this beta.

 ## `HttpClient.Request()` Example